Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \subsubsection{Karolinska Sleepiness Scale (KSS)}

 The KSS was administered to capture subjective states of passive fatigue during the monotonous driving trial.
 Widely used in fatigue research \cite{large2016stimulating, Mahajan2021-rl}, the KSS provides a 1–9 scale for participants to self-report their level of vigilance.
-After the familiarisation phase, the safety driver explained the scale to participants and asked them to report their ratings at predetermined points during the drive (see Section \ref{sec:monotonousDriving}).
+After the familiarisation phase, the safety driver explained the scale to participants and asked them to report their ratings verbally at predetermined points during the drive (see Section \ref{sec:monotonousDriving}).
+These were recorded by the safety driver.
 These scores served as a complementary indicator alongside behavioural observations and interview data.
+KSS administration may introduce brief attentional resets, potentially mitigating deeper fatigue onset.
+To minimise this effect, researchers rehearsed KSS ratings twice with participants before the driving trial, and during the drive, KSS ratings were elicited with brief, consistent prompts across conditions.